rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 ## Relay considerations

 You can also extend the configuration to make your Tor relay an exit or bridge relay.
+You can also set up a maximum of 8 relays per public IP address.
+The Tor systemd unit file in EPEL is not designed for more than one instance, but the unit file can be copied and modified to accommodate a multi-relay setup.

 Exit relays are the last hop of a Tor circuit connecting directly to websites.
 Bridge relays are unlisted relays that help users with internet censorship connect to Tor.